elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/the-var-declaration.md

 let user; // SyntaxError: 'user' has already been declared
 ```

+---

 :::note

-If we try to do this with the let declaration, it results in an error because JavaScript does not allow "let" to have multiple variables of the same name.
+If we try to do this with the let declaration, it results in an error because JavaScript does not allow "let" to have multiple variables with the same name.
 :::

   </div>